Livingston F.C.: Title wins and First Division return

-However Livingston struggled the following season and were in severe danger of relegation.
+However the club struggled the following season and were in severe danger of relegation.
 McGlynn left Livingston by mutual consent in December 2014, following a 1–0 home defeat by Falkirk, which left the club bottom of the league, four points behind second bottom Cowdenbeath.
-Mark Burchill replaced McGlynn as the club's manager.
+Mark Burchill replaced McGlynn as manager.
 Off the field problems also once again plagued the club during this season.
 The club were deducted 5 points by the SPFL for failing to pay tax on bonuses paid during the 2010–11 season.
 Former club director Ged Nixon tried to get the courts to freeze the clubs bank accounts as he claimed the club owed him £300,000.
-This sparked fears that the club would go into administration for a third time.
+This sparked fears that Livingston would go into administration for a third time.
 Nixon lost his court case in April 2015, saving the club from this fate.
 Livingston won the 2014–15 Scottish Challenge Cup, defeating Alloa 4–0 in the final at McDiarmid Park.
 With two games of the season remaining Livingston were still adrift at the bottom of the league, three points behind relegation rivals Alloa and four behind Cowdenbeath.
 A 4–0 win away at Raith Rovers moved the club into 9th place on goal difference going into the final game of the season.
 Livingston won their final game of the season 1–0 at home to Queen of the South to pull off the great escape and finish in 8th place, avoiding both automatic relegation and the relegation play-off.

-Livingston were struggling against relegation again in season 2015–16.
+Livingston struggled against relegation again in season 2015–16.
 Burchill was sacked in December 2015 following a 1–1 draw with Dumbarton as Livingston sat second bottom of the league.
 David Hopkin replaced him as manager.
 However, there was to be no great escape this season.
 Livingston finished in 9th place in the Championship, which meant they had to contest the Championship play-off to avoid relegation to Scottish League One.
 They faced Stranraer in the play-off semi-final.
 Livingston lost the first leg 5–2 away at Stranraer, giving themselves a very difficult task for the second leg.
 In the second leg Livingston won 4–1 in 90 minutes to take the tie to extra time.
 However two extra time Stranraer goals took the score to 4–3 on the day and 6–8 on aggregate, confirming Livingston's relegation to League One, ending a five-year stint in the second tier.